 The client was a local contractor who did work for my parents, and my dad told him that I built websites.
 It was a basic 5-page HTML website, took one night to create, and I made $100/hour on the project.

-At that point, you realize how much control you have over your income when you work for yourself, compared to relying on a salary.
+At that point, you realize how much control you have over your income when you work for yourself, compared to relying on a web designer fixed salary.

 Even if you haven’t made money yet with web design, when you have an above-average skill, you deserve to put cash in your pocket when you offer your services.